ℹ Introduction to Alephium Faucets

 - A web-based faucet where users can request tokens via a simple interface.

-- Run locally with:
+- Run locally with:shell

-- Accessible at
+npm install npm run dev - Accessible at

 http://localhost:3000, where users connect their wallet, input the token amount (max 2 per request), and confirm the transaction.